Contributors

 Shawn Shimpach (University of Massachusetts – Amherst) teaches and researches cinema, television, media, and cultural studies.
 His research has focused on the social and institutional construction of the media audience, the on-going transformation of television, the cultural history of entertainment, and the various ways that popular culture might matter to people.
 He is the author of Television in Transition: The Life and Afterlife of the Narrative Action Hero and various articles and book chapters.
 You can find him here and here.

-Matt Sienkiewicz (Gettysburg College) is a documentarian of modest repute and a media scholar with aspirations towards modest repute.
-His interests include Western investment in Palestinian broadcasting, Orthodox Jewish media and baseball cards.
-He claims to be the only man on earth who both a) has kosher kitchen b) spent an hour in a room with Norwegian black metal band Satyricon and a vat of congealed pig fat.
+Matt Sienkiewicz (Boston College) is a documentarian of modest repute and a media scholar with aspirations towards modest repute.
+His interests include Middle Eastern media, religion on the American screen, culture theory and baseball cards.
+He claims to be the only man on earth who both a) keeps a kosher kitchen b) once spent an hour in a room with Norwegian black metal band Satyricon debating whether or not they wanted to stick their hands in a vat of congealed pig fat.
 He is correct.

-Erin Copple Smith (Denison University) researches the media industries—specifically conglomerates and the intersection of ownership and content, as well as various advertising and promotional strategies (including all the cool stuff ad agencies think they’ve created, but are really just variations on “old” techniques).
+Erin Copple Smith (Austin College) researches the media industries—specifically conglomerates and the intersection of ownership and content, as well as various advertising and promotional strategies (including all the cool stuff ad agencies think they’ve created, but are really just variations on “old” techniques).

-Jason Sperb (Michigan State University) is a Lecturer in the Department of Radio/Television/Film at Northwestern University.
-His PhD is from Indiana University, where he wrote a dissertation on the reception and industrial histories of Disney’s Song of the South (1946).
+Jason Sperb (Indiana University) is author of Disney’s Most Notorious Film: Race, Convergence, and the Hidden Histories of Song of the South and The Kubrick Facade: Faces and Voices in the Films of Stanley Kubrick, and co-editor of Cinephilia in the Age of Digital Reproduction: Film, Pleasure, and Digital Culture, Vols.
+1 and 2.
 He is currently researching a project on images of Hawai’i in US film and television from 1935-1970.
 He has contributed articles to such journals as Cinema Journal, Quarterly Review of Film and Video, Biography, Culture, Theory and Critique and others.
 He maintains a horribly neglected blog, Jamais Vu.

 Louisa Stein (Middlebury College) spends (too?) many of her waking hours thinking about the intersections of TV, transmedia culture, gender, generation, and fandom.
 She has published on audiences and transmedia engagement in a range of journals and edited collections including Cinema Journal, Popular Communication, and the forthcoming Flow TV anthology.
 She is co-editor (with Sharon Ross) of Teen Television: Essays on Programming and Fandom.
 She can also be found here and on Twitter.

-Jonathan Sterne (McGill University) is, among other things, author of The Audible Past: Cultural Origins of Sound Reproduction (Duke, 2003), MP3: The Meaning of a Format (Duke, 2012), and editor of The Sound Studies Reader (Routledge, 2012).
+Jonathan Sterne (McGill University) is, among other things, author of The Audible Past: Cultural Origins of Sound Reproduction, MP3: The Meaning of a Format, and editor of The Sound Studies Reader.
 He can be found online at http://sterneworks.org.

 ~~ T ~~

-Lynnell L. Thomas (University of Massachusetts - Boston) is a native New Orleanian and an American Studies professor whose teaching and research explore the relationship between history and memory within popular narratives.
-Her recent scholarship has appeared in American Quarterly, Performance Research, and Seeking Higher Ground: The Hurricane Katrina Crisis, Race, and Public Policy Reader (Marable and Clarke, eds.
-2008), and she has contributed her expertise in various print media, on radio, and on television.
+Lynnell L. Thomas (University of Massachusetts – Boston) is a native New Orleanian whose teaching and research explore the relationship between history and memory within popular narratives.
+Her recent scholarship has appeared in American Quarterly, Performance Research, and Seeking Higher Ground: The Hurricane Katrina Crisis, Race, and Public Policy Reader, and she has contributed her expertise in various print media, on radio, and on television.
 Her current book project examines Hurricane Katrina through the lens of New Orleans’ racialized tourism narrative.

 Ethan Thompson (Texas A&M University – Corpus Christi) teaches media and cultural studies and writes about historical and contemporary television comedy.
 He is the author of Parody and Taste in Postwar American Television Culture and co-editor of Satire TV.
 He can also be found here.

-Chuck Tryon (Fayateville State University) is the author of Reinventing Cinema: Movies in the Age of Media Convergence.
+Chuck Tryon (Fayetteville State University) is the author of On Demand Culture: Digital Delivery and the Future of Movies and Reinventing Cinema: Movies in the Age of Media Convergence.
 He has also written several essays on the role of YouTube in the 2008 election, including “Political Video Mashups as Allegories of Citizen Empowerment” (with Richard L. Edwards) for First Monday, and “Pop Politics: Online Parody Videos, Intertextuality, and Political Participation,” for Popular Communication.
 He has also published an early essay on using blogs in the first-year composition classroom for the journal Pedagogy.
 He frequently writes about film and media at The Chutry Experiment, where he has been blogging since 2003.

 Amy Tully (University of Wisconsin – Madison) studies the intersections of gender, military culture, and collective memory of the Vietnam War in contemporary American political discourse.
 She is currently working on a dissertation examining how these issues interact in discourse from the 2004 U.S. presidential election and on a project exploring the underrepresentation of women veterans in discourses about veterans’ mental health issues.